 The Kansas Amber Alert system is coordinated by the Kansas Attorney General’s Office and the KBI.
 When an alert is issued, the media are notified to begin broadcasting the details of the missing child and suspect.

 The Amber Alert program, named for 9-year-old Amber Hagerman, is a voluntary partnership between law enforcement agencies, broadcasters, and transportation agencies to activate an urgent bulletin in the most serious child-abduction cases.
+The goal of an Amber Alert is to instantly galvanize the entire community to assist in the search for and safe recovery of the child.
 Broadcasters use the Emergency Alert System (EAS) to air a description of the abducted child and suspected abductor.
-The goal of an Amber Alert is to instantly galvanize the entire community to assist in the search for and safe recovery of the child.
+Wireless Emergency Alerts, or (WEAs), are also used to quickly notify citizens in a targeted geographic area through their mobile devices.

 More information can be found on the attorney general’s website at www.ag.ks.gov/amber-alert and at www.ksamber.org.
 During an Amber Alert, updates are posted on Twitter at @ksamberalert.